RapidSSL Certificate & Symantec SSL Certificate Setup Guide

 - Installing a third-party SSL certificate

-You can purchase an SSL certificate from a third-party provider, and this article provides detailed instructions about how to do so.
+You can purchase an SSL certificate from a third-party provider, and this article provides an overview of the process with links to specific steps.